guardian/prosemirror-noting/README.md

 Returns a mark to be added to the schema.

 - `typeTagMap` - if this is passed with an object it expects a map between a "note type" and a dom tag (e.g. `{ note: "span.note"}`).
 Otherwise if a string is passed it will expect that string to be simply a tag name and the type will default to a type of `note`.
 Good for styling.
-- `metaGenerator` - this will run when rendering the note to add derived DOM attributes from the meta data.
+- `attrGenerator` - this will run when rendering the note to add derived DOM attributes from the meta data.

 ### toggleNote(type: string = "note"): CommandFunction
 Returns a command used for toggling notes based on the cursor position.